 What if there are problems with the student’s behavior?

-If you are unable to resolve a matter with a student, you are invited to communicate with the International Program Director, and together decide what course of action to take.
+If you are unable to resolve a matter with a student, you are invited to communicate with the High School Principal, and together decide what course of action to take.
 If there are special academic needs, these are addressed by the Special Academic Services director.

 How do I become a host family?

-Complete and return the Host Family Application to Mrs. Heidi Price, International Program Director, at the address below.
+Complete and return the Host Family Application to Mr. Craig Johnson, High School Principal, at the address below.

 For further information, please contact: